bellayqian/spatialAtomizeR/README.md

 If you use this package, please cite:

-Qian, Y., & Nethery, R. (2025). spatialAtomizeR: Atom-Based Regression Models for Misaligned Spatial Data.
-R package version 0.2.1.
+Qian Y, Nethery R, Krieger N, Johnson N (2025). spatialAtomizeR: Spatial Analysis with Misaligned Data Using Atom-Based Regression Models.
+R package version 0.2.3, https://github.com/bellayqian/spatialAtomizeR.

 ## About